googlearchive/apigee-javascript-sdk/README.md

 ####Figuring out your device type

 The mobile analytics SDK will automatically detect the specific information about your device, analyze data that is collected by device type.
 The level of granularity in detection is also controlled by the Mobile Analytics dashboard.

+####Examples

+There are two examples in the `/examples` folder.
+These are two small single page web apps that will demonstrate how to call the SDK logging, how crashes are tracked, and network calls are monitored.

 ####Tests